Solartraveler/solarclock/minimatrix/software/readme.md

 -Event logger in external I2C EEPROM (reboots and cause of it, temperature, chargings, dcf77 sync times and time delta ...)

-  -Supports eeproms with one I2C address, two bytes for addressing and at least 16 byte page size.
+..* Supports eeproms with one I2C address, two bytes for addressing and at least 16 byte page size.
    This is usually the case for all 8KB - 64KB eeproms.
 Each log entry requires 23 bytes.
    Storing is done FIFO based without explicit index storing, so eeprom life is maximized.
    Size detection is done automatically on first startup.